grev-uv/hpg-dhunter-batch/README.md

 - The CUDA compilation is configured to a single device with Nvidia Pascal GPU architecture.
 So, the devices that will work properly are Titan XP and X models, Tesla P40, P6 and P4 models, Quadro P6000, P5000, P4000 models, GeForce GTX 1080Ti, 1080, 1070Ti, 1070 models, and others easy to find here.
 - The Nvidia driver is needed (v384 or higher).
 - The CUDA API is needed(v9 or higher).
+- For a complete installation of Nvidia drivers and CUDA, it can download just one file from [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64) and follow the instructions, that appear in the same page after select the distribution and version, for a pretty installation.

 ## Build
 The way to build HPG-Dhunter batch identifier in your system is opening the software as a project inside an installed QtCreator (> v4.5, Qt > v5.8, GCC 5) IDE and build it from there.

 In the next future, another available way will be to handling this software as a cloud service.

 ## Issues